RuthKiarie/access-to-basic-water-sql/README.md

 # access-to-basic-water-sql
-This repository shows queries and analysis done on a dataset named access to basic water for countries around the world
+This repository shows queries and analysis done on a dataset named access to basic water for countries around the world.
+Tools used MySQL Workbench.